Clove oil is a truly amazing essential oil.

-Clove Oil is a truly amazing essential oil – it has many healing properties as well as being an effective oil to use around your home.
+It has many healing properties as well as being an effective oil to use around your home.
 It is also an anti-microbial, anti-fungal, antiseptic and anti-viral.
 You can purchase it as 100% oil or pre-mixed in water from most chemists, health food stores, online and select supermarkets.
-The oil can be a bit expensive but because you only use a tiny amount it will last for a long time.
+The oil can be a bit expensive but because you only use a tiny amount, and it will last for a long time.

 As with all essential oils, you must heed the safety warnings before use.
 Clove oil can irritate the skin and mucous membranes (especially in its pure form) so always take precautions when using it in your house such as wearing rubber gloves and goggles to protect your eyes.
 Pregnant women should not use it as it is a uterine stimulant.
 Also do not use if you are taking any blood-thinning medications.
 Keep it away from children, and if swallowed or an allergic reaction occurs, seek immediate medical attention.

-Put ¼ teaspoon of oil of cloves into a bottle of baby oil.
+Put ¼ teaspoon of clove oil into a bottle of baby oil.
 Shake it up, put a small amount onto a soft cloth and rub over the leather until mould disappears.

-Mix a teaspoon of clove oil with 1 cup (250mls) water, then wash the mouldy area.
+Mix a teaspoon of clove oil with 1 cup (250ml) water, then wash the mouldy area.
 Leave to dry.

-Put ¼ teaspoon of oil of cloves and 1 litre of water in a spray bottle.
+Put ¼ teaspoon of clove oil and 1 litre of water in a spray bottle.
 Lightly spray over the mouldy area and leave for 24 hours, then vacuum.
-If the mould persists, spray again with the oil of cloves and water mixture.
+If the mould persists, spray again with the clove oil and water mixture.
 Leave for 24 hours then scatter salt over the area and sweep with a broom before vacuuming.